Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 While I still don’t consider myself a language expert, I love sharing, studying, teaching, writing, and talking about different languages.

-I am often asked two common questions: Best foreign language to learn? and How much time does it take to learn a new language?
+I am often asked two common questions: Best foreign language to learn?
+And How much time does it take to learn a new language?

 However, we all deserve the answer.